ProcedureKit/ProcedureKit/Documentation/Guides/Advanced Topics/Advanced Result Injection.md

 # Advanced Result Injection

-- Remark: Functional state transform
+- Remark: Functional state transformation

 In [Result Injection](result-injection.html) we introduced the basic concept of _transforming state_ by chaining procedures together.
-Each link in the change received an input, and is responsible for settings its output.
-This works very nicely at a simple level, but is a bit restrictive when it comes to real world usage.
+Each link in the chain received an input, and is responsible for settings its output.
+The `injectResult(from:)` API then glues everything together.

+This works very nicely at a simple level, however it is a bit restrictive when it comes to real world usage.
+While we firmly advocate writing small single purpose procedures, chaining these together can result in code which is a little _ungaily_.
+What to do...

 ## Binding

 Typically, the scenario described above would be encapsulated in a [`GroupProcedure`](Classes\/GroupProcedure.html).
 However, the initial `Input` property, and final `Output` property should then be exposed at the group level.
 This requires the group's `input` property to be set on the first child procedure, and to observe the last procedure in the chain to extract it's `output` property.

-This can be quite frustrating to write more than once, but luckily there is a helper API for this called `bind(to:)` and `bind(from:)`.
+This can be quite frustrating to write more than once, but luckily there are helper APIs for this called `bind(to:)` and `bind(from:)`.

 ```swift
 class MyGroup: TestGroupProcedure, InputProcedure, OutputProcedure {

     var input: Pending<Foo> = .pending

     var output: Pending<ProcedureResult<Bar>> = .pending

     init() {